 SILENT SENTRY PROJECT

 For nearly 100 years, the “Silent Sentry” watched over the gravesites of over ninety Union Veterans at Mount Moriah..
 In the 1970s, the 700-pound, 7’2” statue was removed from its base in an attempted theft.
 It was recovered and repaired by the Military Order of the Loyal Legion of the United States (MOLLUS), who maintained the monument for decades with the assistance of the Laran Bronze Foundry.
 In recent years, efforts were made to find a suitable public location for the “Silent Sentry,” in keeping with its original purpose.
-In 2013, MOLLUS approved its relocation to Laurel Hill Cemetery, where it will resume its duty in guarding the resting places of Veterans of America’s Civil War.
+In 2013, MOLLUS approved its relocation to Laurel Hill Cemetery, where it has resumed its duty in guarding the resting places of Veterans of America’s Civil War.